Anoobis5/COVID_GeoJSON_FinalProject/README.md

 ### Preprocessing

-Firstly vaccination data preprocessing began with finding a site that contained useful and functional information aboute Covid-19 and vaccinations; the site Covid Act Now was found to have such information and had a downloadable data and needed Rest API. <br/>
+Firstly vaccination data preprocessing began with finding a site that contained useful and functional information aboute Covid-19 and vaccinations; the site Covid Act Now was found to have such information and had a downloadable data and needed Rest API.
+Then we needed to collect census data, and process our demographic features. <br/>

-#### Vaccination Data Preprocessing/Python and Pandas
+#### Vaccination Data Preprocessing
 All preprocessing was done in in a Jupyter Notebook, to clean the data and ultimately convert that data into a JavaScript data file.
 The data was imported to Jupyter Notebook and then changed into a CSV file from which the DataFrame was created.